wsoccorsi/Long-Form-Technical-Book-Notes/Building-Microservices/Notes.md

 * Common Coupling - "When two or more microservices make use of a common set of data" (Newman 46.)
 * Content Coupling - "Where upstream service reaches into internals of downstream service and changes its internal state" (Newman 49.)
 * An example of content coupling would be a microservice connecting ot another's DB and then mangling with it
+* Avoid content coupling

+##### Just Enough Domain-Driven Design

+* Made of the concepts
+    * Ubiquitous language - "Defining and adopting a common language to be used in code and in describing the domain, to aid communication" (Newman 52.)
+    * Aggregate - "A collection of objects that are managed as a single entity, typically referring to real-world concepts" (Newman 52.)
+    * Bounded context - "An explicict coundary within a business domain that provides functionality to the wider system but that also hides complexity" (Newman 52.)

+    ##### Ubiquitous Language
+    * The idea that we should use the product terminology in the code

+    ##### Aggregate
+    * Think of something like an Order, an Invoice a Stock Item etc..
+    * Something that typically has a lifecycle around it
+    * One aggregate should be managed by one microservice

+    ##### Bounded Context
+    * Contains one to many aggreagtes
+    * Hidden Models - Only share the needed info from shared models
+    * Shared mdoels -

+##### Alternatives to Business Domain Boundaries

+* There are some :D

+    ##### Volatility
+    * Making services based on what changes the most

+    ##### Technology
+    * The need to make use of different technology can be a boundary
+    * But this is usually less than ideal (think the three tiered architecture)

+## Chapter 3 - Splitting the Monolith